-1. Arena.
+1. Arena

-1.1.
-Description:
+1.1 Description:

-1.1.1.
-The arena is modular.
-Each module can be thought of as a "room" in a building.
+1.1.1 The arena is modular.
+Each module can be thought of as a room in a building.
 Modules may be placed adjacent to each other (on the same level horizontally) or may be stacked vertically.
 Modules on the same level are connected by level hallways.
 Modules on different levels are connected by a sloping hallway or ramp.
 A ramp will not exceed an incline of 25 degrees from the horizontal, and must have walls at least 10 cm high.
-Building plans (Suggested Building Instructions) are linked here:
+The Ramp area (hereafter known as the Ramp) consists of the ramp itself and the top and bottom platforms that connect it to the other rooms.
+Building plans are linked here - Suggested Building Instructions